najeal/gke-letsencrypt-certmanager/conf_cert-manager.md

 # Install cert-manager

-I am currently using the last release (cert-manager-v0.6.6) To install it, regaring the official doc you should:
+I am currently using the last release (cert-manager-v0.6.6) To install it, following the official doc you should:
 ####  Install the CustomResourceDefinition resources separately
 ```
 kubectl apply -f https://raw.githubusercontent.com/jetstack/cert-manager/release-0.6/deploy/manifests/00-crds.yaml